janneshopman/RKSymFoam/README.md

 ### Using RKSymLESFoam

-* RKSymLESFoam can request schemes from system/fvSchemes, depending on the choses LES model (it uses grad(U) in the test case)
+* RKSymLESFoam can request schemes from system/fvSchemes, depending on the
+* choses LES model (grad(U) under gradSchemes and wallDist were defined for the test case)
 * A transport model has to be chosen in the constant/transportProperties file, similar to the usage of pimpleFoam
-* An turbulence model has to be chosen in the constant/turbulenceProperties file, similar to the usage of pimpleFoam
+* A turbulence model has to be chosen in the constant/turbulenceProperties file, similar to the usage of pimpleFoam

 ## Contact & support

 For bug reports or support, feel free to contact Jannes Hopman at jannes.hopman@upc.edu.
 Please note that this code is not maintained nor regularly updated, and is only tested with OpenFOAM v2012.
 Questions related to other versions will thus not be answered.

 ## Disclaimer

 RKSymFoam is provided by the copyright holders and contributors "as-is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the copyright owner or contributors be liable for any direct, indirect, incidental, special, exemplary, or